 Plaintiffs, Kevin Turner and Shawn Wooden, are Retired NFL Football Players who allegedly suffered concussive and sub-concussive head injuries while playing football in the NFL.
 Mr. Turner played eight (8) seasons in the NFL for the New England Patriots and the Philadelphia Eagles.
 Mr. Wooden played in the NFL for nine (9) seasons for the Miami Dolphins and the Chicago Bears.
-The Class Action Complaint (the "Complaint"), filed on January 6, 2014, alleges generally that the NFL Parties breached their duties to Plaintiffs by failing to take reasonable actions to protect players from the chronic risks created by concussive and sub-concussive head injuries and that the NFL Parties concealed those risks.
+The Class Action Complaint (the "Complaint"), filed on January 6, 2014, alleges generally that the NFL breached its duties to Plaintiffs by failing to take reasonable actions to protect players from the chronic risks created by concussive and subconcussive head injuries and that the NFL concealed those risks.
 Plaintiffs contend that, for many decades, evidence has linked repetitive head injuries to long-term neurological problems in many sports, including football.
-Plaintiffs further contend that the NFL Parties, as the organizers, marketers, and the face of the most popular sport in the United States, in which head injuries are a regular occurrence and in which players are at risk for head injuries, but failed to take reasonable action to address the risks and deliberately ignored and actively concealed the information from Plaintiffs.
-The Complaint seeks injunctive relief, medical monitoring, and financial compensation for the long-term cognitive injuries, financial losses, expenses, and intangible losses suffered by the Plaintiffs and proposed Class, as a result of the NFL Parties' alleged tortious conduct, including negligence and misrepresentations.5
+Plaintiffs further contend that the NFL Parties, as the organizers, marketers, and the face of the most popular sport in the United States, in which head injuries are a regular occurrence and in which players are at risk for head injuries, were aware of the evidence and the risks associated with repetitive traumatic brain injuries, but failed to take reasonable action to address the risks and deliberately ignored and actively concealed the information from Plaintiffs.
+The Complaint seeks injunctive relief, medical monitoring, and financial compensation for the long-term cognitive injuries, financial losses, expenses, and intangible losses suffered by the Plaintiffs and proposed Class, as a result of the NFL Parties' alleged tortious conduct, including negligence and misrepresentations.3